What does drop-ship mean in business?

-Drop-shipping is a business method that owes a lot of its success to e-commerce, the buying and selling of goods or services using the internet.
-Unlike conventional brick-and-mortar stores, which keep and sell their own inventory, drop-shipping companies do not physically maintain any inventory of their own.
+What is drop shipping, exactly?
+It is a business model that owes a lot of its success to eCommerce, the buying and selling of goods or services using the Internet.
+Wondering how to drop ship?
+Unlike conventional brick-and-mortar and online stores that keep and sell their own inventory, drop-shipping companies do not physically maintain any inventory of their own.

-Instead, these businesses purchase their products with a partnered third-party vendor, such as a wholesaler or manufacturer, who then provide and ship all the retailer’s products directly to the customer.
-The drop-shipper (the retailer that is drop-shipping) takes the customer’s order, forwards it on to the drop-shipper’s supplier, and the supplier then completes the order.
+Instead, these businesses purchase their products with a partnered third-party vendor, such as a wholesaler or manufacturer, who then provides and ships all the retailer’s products directly to the customer.
+The drop-shipper (the retailer that is dropshipping) takes the customer orders, forwards them on to the drop-shipper’s supplier, and the drop ship supplier then completes the purchase order.

 Drop surfing is a lot like drop-shipping, except in drop surfing, retailers work with multiple suppliers to fill orders, shipping around from vendor to vendor on a per-order basis in order to find the best deal.